Pooret/resume/TylerPoore-Resume.md

 ## Experience:
 **Consultant**
-- Port: Created a BERT-based model to identify honorifics in text data with 94% accuracy, allowing Port to extract personal identifiers from an information pipeline.
+- **Port** (Nov.
+2022 - Current): Created a BERT-based model to identify honorifics in text data with 94% accuracy, allowing Port to extract personal identifiers from an information pipeline.
 Currently analyzing text and financial data to create a model for credit union failure prediction.
-- Brandroll: Currently developing an application that determines users that are most likely sign up for a company newsletter and sends it out at regular intervals.
+- **Brandroll** (Mar.
+'23 - Current): Currently developing an application that determines users that are most likely sign up for a company newsletter and sends it out at regular intervals.

-**IrOs, LLC.**
+**IrOs, LLC.** (Mar.
+2015 - Nov.
+2019)
 - Co-Founder, New York, NY: Led end-user engagement, product development, and operational planning

-**ExSponge, Inc.**
+**ExSponge, Inc.** (Nov.
+2013 - Jan.
+2015)
 - CTO, New York, NY: Developed biomimetic polymer synthesis method, co-authored patents, and created pitch decks for fundraising

 ## Projects: